-Atlanta has some of the highest cost of living disparities in the nation, according a new study from Care.com and Zillow, "Cities vs. Suburbs: Where can American parents save the most money?”
+Atlanta has some of the highest cost of living disparities in the nation, according a 2017 study from Care.com and Zillow, "Cities vs. Suburbs: Where can American parents save the most money?”

 The collaborative study found that people living in Atlanta proper spend an additional $12,557 each year compared to the metro’s surrounding suburbs.
 Nearly 28 percent above the national average for families living in urban areas across the U.S.